danielpalmares/pig-game-v2/README.md

 Using **ES7+**, that is lots of new features and a completely new design.

-## RULES HERE AGAIN SO THAT YOU DON'T FORGET
+## RULES HERE AGAIN SO THAT YOU DON'T FORGET :wink:
 #### GAME RULES :memo:
 - The game has 2 players, playing in rounds.
 - In each turn, a player rolls a dice as many times as he whishes.
 Each result get added to his **ROUND** score.